PASADENA DIVORCE ATTORNEY

 Sometimes, divorce mediation or collaboration may not be options.
 Perhaps one partner is being pushed, threatened, or bullied into reaching an agreement.
 Or perhaps, the parties simply cannot agree on major issues.
 In these cases, a judge is needed to decide on custody and visitation issues, child support, spousal support, the division of property, and any other outstanding issues that pertain to the couple.

-Although an attorney is not required to go to court, it is extremely helpful to have your own advocate when involved in a litigated family law proceeding.
+Although a Pasadena divorce litigation attorney is not required to go to court, it is extremely helpful to have your own advocate when involved in a litigated family law proceeding.
 Since litigation is usually contentious, you have an advantage when represented by a lawyer who understands your legal rights and how to fight for them.
 A good legal advocate tells your story to the court so that the Judge understands your side of the case.

 One of the most important differences between mediation, collaboration and litigation is the amount of stress involved.
 Litigation is based on an adversarial system which often pits spouses against each other and leaves them with no option but to fight for everything on the table.
 It may leave each spouse feeling helpless and unsatisfied, especially if they do not agree with the judge’s decision.
 While there are times when litigation is necessary, the long-term benefits of using mediation and collaboration can be well worth the try.

 An Experienced Pasadena Divorce Attorney by Your Side

 To set up a consultation, call our office today.